History Major Requirements

 Upper division requirements

-At the upper-division level, students must complete EIGHT upper-division courses, which include ALL courses at the 300 or 400 level.
-There is no distinction in difficulty between 300 and 400 courses.
+Students must complete EIGHT upper-division courses, which include ALL courses at the 300 or 400 level.
+There is NO DISTINCTION in difficulty between 300 and 400 courses.

 For a broad, liberal arts background, students are encouraged to take courses across several different geographical or chronological areas of interest.